adelevie/fcc-ecfs-data/README.md

 ```

 To get the actual text of a filing, view the URLs in the `document_urls` field.
 These are almost always PDFs.

+## Warranty

+There is zero warranty for this data.
+Moreover, this data is far from comprehensive.